Jemtaly/Whispering/README.md

 - `--deliberation`: The maximum number of segments to keep in the transcribing window.
 The default value is `1`.
 The higher the value, the more context the model takes into account, but also the higher the processing overhead, which may lead to higher latency.
 - `--source`: The source language code for translation.
 The default value is `None`, which means the source language will be automatically detected.
 - `--target`: The target language code for translation.
 The default value is `en` (English).
+- `--tui`: Use text-based user interface (curses is needed) instead of graphical user interface (tkinter is needed).